Dirty 30 Race Details

 - Lightweight rain jacket

 - Hiking poles for Windy Peak if you would like.
 Not common but some do use poles

 - Take your Aid 3 drop bags to the blue tarp at the water pump which is between the Red Barn and the parking lot no later than 7:30 a.m.

-- Aid 3 drop bags will be returned at 1:30 to this same location.
+- Aid 3 drop bags will be returned around 1:30 p.m. to this same location.
 Please pick them up before you leave.

-- Pack your drop bag frugally.
+- Keep it simple and light.
+Pack your drop bag frugally.
+Do not put anything in your drop bag that you will be upset if you lose it.
 Volunteers transport 500 drop bags to Aid 3 and back to the Start/Finish area.

 - Finish Line

 - Pack a reusable plate, fork, and napkin for the post-race meal.
 This is our attempt to reduce waste.
 Can you visualize 800 plates, forks, and napkins in the dumpster?
 Do not bring disposable plates and forks.

 - Pack a change of clothes, rain jacket, flip flops, recovery drink of your choice, and perhaps anti-nauseau medicine.
 Anything that will make you feel comfortable so you can relax and enjoy the post-race festivities.